Z notation: History

 In 1974, Jean-Raymond Abrial published "Data Semantics".
 He used a notation that would later be taught in the University of Grenoble until the end of the 1980s.

-While at EDF (Électricité de France), working with Bertrand Meyer, Abrial also worked on developing Z. The Z notation is used in the 1980 book Méthodes de programmation.
+While at EDF (Électricité de France), working with Bertrand Meyer, Abrial also worked on developing Z. Z was originally proposed by Abrial in 1977 with the help of Steve Schuman and Bertrand Meyer.
+The Z notation is used in the 1980 book Méthodes de programmation.

-Z was originally proposed by Abrial in 1977 with the help of Steve Schuman and Bertrand Meyer.
-It was developed further at the Programming Research Group at Oxford University, where Abrial worked in the early 1980s, having arrived at Oxford in September 1979.
+Z was developed further at the Programming Research Group at Oxford University, where Abrial worked in the early 1980s with researchers including Bernard Sufrin and Ib Holm Sørensen (1949–2012), having arrived at Oxford in September 1979.
+Sørensen received a DPhil degree from Oxford University in 1981 on early Z-based research.
+He taught early courses in Z notation at Oxford and established the Z User Meeting series, initially in Oxford.